Mobile QA Engineer - IT-Online

-- Define and implement test automation strategy including roadmap, tools, framework & approach.
+My client is seeking a Mobile QA Engineer to define and implement test automation strategy including roadmap, tools, framework approach.
+This is a 12-month contract.

 - Appium for automating Mobile Apps